Bey out as Lancaster city police chief, interim chief appointed [update]

 “I am grateful for Chief Bey’s service to Lancaster during a time of change and I am thrilled that Captain Mendez has agreed to take the significant work we have started into the next chapter.
 He has deep relationships both inside and outside of the bureau and is ready to lead,” Mayor Danene Sorace said in the statement.

-Sorace appointed Capt.
-Richard Mendez as acting chief and intends to recommend his permanent appointment to council.
+Sorace intends to recommend Capt.
+Richard Mendez' permanent appointment to council.
 Mendez, a lifelong city resident, has been on the police force 22 years.
 He has been a patrol officer, a member of the K-9 unit, the Selective Enforcement Unit, the Lancaster County Special Emergency Response Team and a platoon leader.

 Sorace named Bey interim chief following the October 2020 departure of Jarrad Berkihiser after Sorace said she came to doubt that Berkihiser shared her vision for the direction of the department.
 That came after a summer of protests nationally and in Lancaster, where city officers were criticized for how they responded to protests sparked by the Memorial Day killing of George Floyd by a Minneapolis Police officer.